Caprese Pasta Salad

 - Fifteen minutes before serving, remove the pasta from the fridge.

 - Stir.
 Taste.
 Add more salt and pepper to enhance flavors if required.
 Add another tablespoon or two of olive oil for moisture if required.
 Add another teaspoon or two of lemon juice for a bit of tang and brightness if required.
 (I wish I could be more specific about the amounts here but it all has to do with how much liquid the pasta has sucked up, which depends on many things including how long it all rested together before being served.
-Just taste and trust your instincts.
-I have faith in you!).
+Just taste and trust your instincts.).

 - Slice the mozzarella cylinder in half lengthwise and then cut each cylinder into ¼ inch slices.
 Layer the mozzarella slices over the pasta salad.